 Courts throughout the USA generally have held that insurance companies are required to settle claims when liability is clear and the legal damages are reasonably ascertainable.
 The duty to settle is implied by the insurance policy itself, which says the company will defend and indemnity its customer.
 This contractual obligation has been interpreted by case law and is further governed by regulations and statutes.
 Among other things, an insurance company is required to open a claim, investigate the claim, defend the customer, and if possible settle the claim for an amount up to the limits of the policy.

-- Scott G. Ball, The Right and Duty to Settle Third-Party Liability Claims: a 50-State Survey.
+- Scott G. Ball, The Right and Duty to Settle Third-Party Liability Claims: a 50-State Survey (rev. 2015).